siljamdev/AshLib/documentation/ashfiles.md

 ## String format
 There is also a somewhat readable string format:
 `<name> : type : value ;`
-That is a single camp, after the semicolon there can be more.
+That is a single field, after the semicolon there can be more.
 Also, it can be arrays:
 `<name> : type : [value1; value2; value3];`
 Any amount of whitespace is okay.